wuyang1002431655/tango_with_django_19/manuscript/chapter15-rango-exercises.md

 - First, create a template called `profile.html`.
 In this template, add in the fields associated with the user profile and the user (i.e. username, email, website and picture).
 - Create a view called `profile()`.
 This view will obtain the data required to render the user profile template.
 - Map the URL `/rango/profile/` to your new `profile()` view.
-- In the base template add a link called *Profile* into the menu bar, preferably on the right-hand side with other user-related links.
+- In the base template add a link called *Profile* into the menu bar, preferably with other user-related links.
 This should only be available to users who are logged in (i.e. `{% if user.is_authenticated %}`).

-To let users browse through user profiles, you can create a users page, that lists all the users.
-If you click on a user page, then you can see their profile (but make sure that a user can only edit their own page).
+To let users browse through user profiles, you can also create a users page, that lists all the users.
+If you click on a user page, then you can see their profile.
+However, you must make sure that that a user can only edit their own page!

 In the next chapter, we provide a series of hints and tips to help you complete the aforementioned features.